 Generation X: Cynical X tossed aside the loony ideals and flamboyance of the 60s in favor of pragmatic career choices and goth/grunge gloom.
 1965 is the start, but the last birth year is a matter of debate.
-1983 is one commonly chosen number, which is a likely birth year for a HS senior at the turn of the millennium; importantly, a 17 y.o. in 2000 would have been influenced overwhelmingly by the 90s.
+1979 is one commonly chosen number.
 Some people place the end date a few years earlier or a few years later, depending on whom they want to include or exclude.

-Millennials, aka Gen Y: Starting date is debated, but 1984 is a common one, if only because it is satisfactorily Orwellian and makes the oldest members 30 this year.
-2004 is a common end date.
-The next group presumably is Generation Z which sounds as if they’re zombies.
+Millennials, aka Gen Y: Starting date is debated, but 1980 is a common one, if only because the oldest members are still under 35 this year.
+2000 is a common end date.
+The next group presumably is Generation Z which sounds like they’re zombies.